CRC Equity, Diversity, and Inclusion Action Plan

 Previous Versions of the EDI Action Plan for U of T

-The Canada Research Chair program uses the terminology of the four designated groups listed in the Employment Equity Act.
+The Canada Research Chairs Program uses the terminology of the four designated groups listed in the Employment Equity Act.
 The University has adopted a broader scope and some different terms for its employment equity initiatives: Indigenous/Aboriginal people, persons with disabilities, racialized persons/persons of colour, LGBTQ individuals and women.
 These terms will be used throughout unless referring directly to a CRC requirement.

 Since some departments and academic divisions do not use the online recruitment system, these data sets may not be comprehensive and representative of all applicants.